 The graduate Reading Program prepares classroom teachers to meet the International Reading Association's (IRA) Standards for Reading Professionals (Revised, 2003) at the reading specialist/literacy coach level, and the requirements for Rhode Island certification as reading specialists/consultant.
 Admission to the program is competitive.
 All students are expected to complete approximately 31 credits of coursework depending upon experience and transfer credits.

 M.A. in Special Education

-The graduate program in special education enables students to meet the Council for Exceptional Children standards and the requirements for RI special education certification in the area of mild/moderate disabilities at the elementary and middle school levels (grades K-8).
+The graduate program in special education enables students to meet the Council for Exceptional Children standards and the requirements for RI special education certification in the area of mild/moderate disabilities at the elementary level (grades 1-6) or at the secondary level (grades 7-12).
 Admission to the program is competitive.
 Students complete a total of 36 credits over a 3-semester sequence.
-The RI special education certification program for secondary/middle school (grades 7-12) will begin in fall, 2011.
 Admission information is included on the website.

 M.M.
 Music Education

 The Master of Music in Music Education program is for students who are either certified to teach public school music or are enrolled concurrently in the Teacher Certification Program.

 URI and Rhode Island College offer a joint Ph.D.
 Program in Education that is designed for the crucial mission of preparing educational leaders for the improvement of public schools.
 Most entering students already have a master's degree in education or a related field.

 For teachers who hold Rhode Island teacher certification in Elementary, Early Childhood, Secondary English or Foreign Languages or are presently enrolled in a University of Rhode Island approved teacher education program for one of the certification areas listed above.